-Availability may change one day in the near future, as the benefits of babassu oil become more apparent to the masses.
-But for the time being, you’re not likely to find babassu oil at your neighborhood Trader Joe’s or Whole Foods, like you would coconut oil.
+Availability may change one day in the near future, as the benefits of it become more apparent to the masses.
+But for the time being, you’re not likely to find it at your neighborhood supermarket, like you would coconut oil.

 Organic babassu oil

 Like any natural product, babassu oil can be refined and heated.
-To get the babassu oil benefits for skin and hair, the babassu palm nut must undergo processing.
-But when heat is included in the refinement process, the oil loses much of the potency that comes from its natural fatty acid profile.
+To get the best benefits for your skin and hair, choose an organic cold-pressed brand.
+That’s because when heat is included in the refinement process, the oil loses much of the potency that comes from its natural fatty acid profile.

-This is why if you’re considering buying it, you should consider purchasing organic babassu oil.
 There’s some debate over whether it’s necessary to buy organic oils that come from a hard shell.
-But just to be on the safe side, if you buy organic, you’re pretty much assured that the oil will be extracted using a cold-pressing method to preserve the nutrients.
+But just to be on the safe side, buy organic.

-In general, the extraction process of babassu oil, in and of itself, is very organic.
-The oil is extracted by the nut breakers after the palm nuts ripen and fall to the ground.
+The nut breakers extract the oil after the nuts ripen and fall to the ground.